cepdnaclk/e19-4yp-blockchain-based-e-voting-system/README.md

 ### Voting Process

 ![votin-process-high-level-overview](assets/images/voting-phase-II.PNG)
-The Voting Module enables voters to cast encrypted votes securely using threshold cryptography and homomorphic encryption.Hashed votes are recorded on the blockchain.
+The Voting Module enables voters to cast encrypted votes securely using threshold cryptography and homomorphic encryption.Encrypted votes are recorded on the blockchain.

 **Components:**

 - **Voter Authentication:** Voters must provide both key parts for authentication.
 - **Encrypted Ballot Casting:** Votes are encrypted using homomorphic encryption.
-- **IPFS Storage:** Encrypted votes are stored in a decentralized manner.
-- **Blockchain:** Stores only the IPFS hash to ensure vote integrity.
+- **Blockchain:** Stores encrypted vote.

 **Process Flow:**

 1. Voter authenticates using both key parts.
 2. Voter selects a candidate.
-3. Vote is encrypted using homomorphic encryption and stored on IPFS.
+3. Vote is encrypted using homomorphic encryption and stored on blockchain.
-4. The IPFS hash is recorded on the blockchain.

 ---

 ### Counting and Result Publication